-Before we present the list of Category A Schools in Ghana, you may want to read on the Category A Schools In Ashanti Region
+Before we present the list of Category A Schools in Ghana, you may want to read about the Category A Schools In Ashanti Region.

 Category A Schools In Ghana

 Below is the comprehensive list of Category A Schools in Ghana;

 1. Ola Girls’ Senior High School, Kenyasi